 Did you grow up using those little tablets and stinky vinegar to dye Easter eggs?
 Me, too!
 I wanted to find something more, well, whimsical, and I scored big time!
 From natural dyes to Kool-Aid to Sharpies to whipped cream (yep!) to Chapstick (uh huh!) to lace, you can decorate Easter eggs to fit a soft and pretty mood or a bold and bright outlook.
 How to make Easter eggs eggs-citing?
 Behold!
 A dozen ideas for a dozen eggs!

 When you want delicate designs on your delicate Easter eggs, what could be prettier than lace?
 What a fun way to use leftover scraps of lace.
-And when you’re done, you have a little bit of hand-dyed lace.
-Bonus!
-Follow along with Adventures of Mel and learn How to Dye Eggs with Lace.
-So pretty!
+Wrap the lace around the egg.
+You can secure with a dab of glue stitch.
+Dye the eggs.
+When they are dry, remove the lace.
+Bonus: when you’re done, you have a little bit of hand-dyed lace.

 There are so many ways to tie dye.
 I really like the vibrant colors of these Tie Dye Easter Eggs.
 My Sweet Mission’s method is a little different, wrapping the cooked eggs in paper towels, then adding the color.
+Use food coloring on the damp paper towel wrapping the egg.
 The hardest part is waiting for the colors to dry before unwrapping the colored eggs.
-And there’s a great tip for making the colors shine.
+Once the eggs are dry, put a little vegetable oil on a clean paper towel and rub the eggs to make them shiny.
 Groovy!